Bissell recall: Cordless wet dry vacuums may pose fire hazard

 The company says there are no reported injuries at this time.

 If you have any questions or concerns about this recall, you’re asked to call Bissell between 9 a.m. and 9 p.m.
-ET Mondays-Fridays at (855) 417-7001, or at the same number between 9 a.m. and 8 p.m.
-ET Saturdays.
-Additionally, consumers can visit Bissell.com/recall.
+Mondays through Fridays at 855-417-7001, or at the same number between 9 a.m. and 8 p.m. on Saturdays.
+Consumers can also visit Bissell.com/recall.